SPARS code: Lack of detail

-The main limitation of the code is that it only covers the type of tape recorder used, not taking into account other equipment used in the production of the recording.
+The main limitation of the code is that it only covers the type of recorder used, not taking into account other equipment used in the production of the recording.
 For example, during the mixing stage (the middle letter in the code) many DDD recordings may have actually been converted from digital to analog, mixed on an analog mixing console, but converted back to digital and digitally recorded, thus earning it a D in the relevant part of the code.
 In addition to this, many recordings have effects or parts of different recordings added on to them, creating more confusion for the code.

 Representation of quality

-Regardless of the quality of the recording, many DDD classical music compact discs typically sold for considerably more than their ADD counterparts of the same work, due to the so-called premium attached to the fledgling digital recording technology.
+Regardless of the quality of the recording, many DDD classical music compact discs typically sold for considerably more than their ADD counterparts of the same work, due to a perceived premium attached to the fledgling digital recording technology.
 For instance, Herbert von Karajan's and Berliner Philharmoniker's rendition of Beethoven's Symphony No. 3, an analogue recording from 1977 that won the Grand Prix du Disque, sold for considerably less than their 1984 digital recording of the same piece, though the newer recording was not particularly critically acclaimed.